Have you ever:

-Wreck Racing holds biweekly work days at our new shop located in the Georgia Tech Student Competition Center (directions at bottom of page).
+Wreck Racing holds biweekly work days at Georgia Tech’s Student Competition Center (directions at bottom of page).
 Any prospective members are welcome to show up at any work night.

-Joining the email list (by requesting to be added) will inform you about future club events and outings such as autocrosses, pizza parties, car shows, etc. This information and more is also posted on our Facebook page at: Georgia Tech Wreck Racing
+Join the e-mail list to get information about future club events and outings such as autocrosses, training events, car shows, etc. This information and more is also posted on our Facebook page at: Georgia Tech Wreck Racing

 What should you expect?

 As a dues paying member, you get to decide your level of commitment.
 Member commitment varies from an occasional visit to being a project leader or even driving the car at competitions or races.
 Each member will get out of Wreck Racing what he/she puts in.

 As a member, not only will you learn your way around a machine shop, but you will also learn about various automobile components from basics, like tires and maintenance, to more advanced jobs such as engine wiring and tuning or forced induction.

 Best of all, you’ll gain valuable engineering experience as you learn to develop innovative solutions under stringent cost constraints.
 This is invaluable experience!

 Though Wreck Racing is all about having fun and learning, we do expect members to abide by all of the rules of the Student Competition Center.